ShuguangSun/rutils.el/README.md

 ## Installation

-Clone this repository, or install from MELPA (TODO).
+Clone this repository, or install from MELPA.
 Add the following to your `.emacs` to load all rutils:

 ``` elisp
 (require 'rutils)